- UCAS Code: L501

 A range of guest lecturers offering expertise in a range of subjects also contribute to the course.
 This includes input from social work practitioners and people who use services and their families.

-Typical entry requirement: ABB (GCSE English Language B or English Literature B, GCSE Maths B)
+(GCSE English Language 6/B or Literature 6/B, GCSE Maths 6/B)

-- we look for evidence of professional suitability through a follow-up questionnaire and character reference.
-Registration with Protecting of Vulnerable Groups scheme is required (offending history does not exclude you from consideration)
+- we look for evidence of professional suitability through completion of a Further Information Response Pack and 2nd reference; registration with the Scottish Social Services Council (SSSC) and Protecting Vulnerable Groups (PVG) scheme is required (offending history may not exclude you from consideration)

 We want to increase opportunities for people from every background.
 Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.